Don Herbison-Evans (

 (Photo: courtesy of Halina Steele, Canberra)

-This caterpillar feeds on the inner bark of Gum Trees ( Eucalyptus species, MYRTACEAE ), particularly :
+This Caterpillar feeds on the hind bark of Gum Trees ( Eucalyptus species, MYRTACEAE ), particularly :

 When the bark peels away in later years, it reveals the zig-zag tracks made by the caterpillar as it fed.